huri3l/leafy/README.md

 **Leafy is a fictional e-commerce platform.
 No real transactions or sales are allowed through Leafy.
 It's a simulated environment created for educational and exploratory purposes.
 Enjoy the experience, but don't expect to buy or sell real products here! 🌱**

 ## Project Overview
 Welcome to the early access stage of Leafy!
 While some features are still taking shape behind the scenes, the excitement is real!
-HYou can check what is already available and what is coming up through the [Projects tab](https://github.com/users/huri3l/projects/1/views/1).
+You can check what is already available and what is coming up through the [Projects tab](https://github.com/users/huri3l/projects/1/views/1).

 ## Configuring Your Leafy Experience
 Ready to explore the Leafy jungle?
 Follow these simple steps to clone the repository and start your local adventure: